ggunes18/anonymization-on-ml-models/README.md

 References<br>
-Basic Mondrian is cloned from https://github.com/qiyuangong/Basic_Mondrian.<br>
+Basic Mondrian is cloned from https://github.com/qiyuangong/Basic_Mondrian.
+We modified it for our dataset.<br>